sbslee/pypgx/docs/commands.rst

 Description
 -----------

-Run per-project genotyping with Stargazer (2).
+Run per-project genotyping for single gene with SGE (2).

 This command runs the per-project genotyping pipeline by submitting jobs to the Sun Grid Engine (SGE) cluster.
 The main difference between ``sgea`` and ``sgep`` is that the former uses Genome Analysis Tool Kit (GATK) v4 while the latter uses GATK v3.

-*conf* is configuration file.
+*conf* is the configuration file.
 See the API section for details.

 .. note::